nosense-but-fun/key-eye-moon-oil/multi_language_requirements.md

 ## Overview

-The KEMO Collection requires a two-level language system that allows users to experience content in different languages and tones.
+The EYRO Collection requires a two-level language system that allows users to experience content in different languages and tones.

 ## Level 1: Language Support